Skip to main content

 Please follow the steps below:

-The permissions Haystack requests are:
+The permissions requested by Haystack are:

 * Read all users' full profiles (User.Read.All)